desmond0147/tidyhome-services/README.md

 ## Deploy to GitHub Pages

-The project was deployed to GitHub Pages by enabling GitHub Pages in the repository settings.
-The main branch was selected as the source for GitHub Pages, and the site is available at the following URL: [tidyhome-services GitHub Pages](https://desmond0147.github.io/tidyhome-services/).
+- From the source drop-down menu. select the Master Branch
+- Once the master branch has been selected, the page provided the link to completed website. [tidyhome-services GitHub Pages](https://desmond0147.github.io/tidyhome-services/).

 ## Credits